Chilliwack mother upset about son’s alleged suicide attempt after hospital discharge - BC Local News

 “We can confirm a discharge plan was discussed in this case.”

-But that discharge plan was not discussed with Rhonda, presumably because Shane is an adult and not in her care.
+But that discharge plan was not discussed with Rhonda, presumably because he is an adult and not in her care.

 “I was not notified by Chilliwack General Hospital about any discharge,” Rhonda said.
 “As far as I know there was no discharge plan discussed with me and as far as I understand no other family members were notified either.
 I was, however, notified by Interior Health days prior that he was coming to Chilliwack and that he was a danger to me and to not let him in my home.”